yusuf72100/sultan_animal_farm/README.md

-#  Red Dead Nation Companions - A script for RedEM and VORP
+#  Red Dead Animal farming script - A script for VORP Framework

-## IMPORTANT: VORP users remember to set your framework in config.lua *and* .fxmanifest.lua
+## IMPORTANT: You can configurate a lot of things in this script using config.lua

 ## Preview